ptums/cs-370-assignments/README.md

 ## TODO

-- Additional Hidden Layer
+- Additional Hidden Layer -- compare how making that change only affects original
-- Dropout
+- Dropout -- compare how making that change only affects original
+- Batch size -- compare how making that change only affects original
 - Conclusion